 Heat Heat is an effective tool used to reduce pain from interstitial cystitis.
 I sometimes will instruct my patients to use two heating pads.
 One heating pad goes over your bladder and the other heating pad goes over your low back.
 This heat can sandwich the bladder and calm pain.

 TENS Transcutaneous electrical nerve stimulation, also called TENS, is another effective tool to reduce pain.
 A TENS unit sends electrical impulses through the skin to interfere with signals going to your brain that are interpreted as painful.
 The TENS unit has cords coming from it that send the signals to pads placed over the abdomen or lower back.
 In addition, TENS may also help your body to release endorphins, which are your body’s own natural pain killers.

 Biofeedback Biofeedback refers to using a machine that records and displays the amount of muscle activity occurring in the pelvic floor muscles.
 This is helpful because it is common in patients with IC/BPS to have muscle activity occurring in the pelvic floor muscles and not know it.
 A biofeedback unit uses a sensor or pads to record muscle activity.
 And so through visualizing pelvic floor muscle activity on a screen, patients can learn how to relax their muscles.

-Dr. Stacy Sutton has successfully treated many patients with interstitial cystitis.
-It is possible to regain control of your life so that you do not have to know the location of every bathroom within your vicinity.
-Head over to our scheduling page to set up a visit with Dr. Stacy.
+If you have interstitial cystitis, it is possible to regain control of your life so that you do not have to know the location of every bathroom within your vicinity.
+Head over to our scheduling page to set up a visit or consultation.